 I want to apply to College but you are now closed.
 Have I left it too late?

 No!
-We have extended the deadline and we would welcome your application for September 2020 entry.
+We would welcome your application for September 2021 entry.
 You can apply online by clicking here.
 You will be contacted by email and asked to provide a copy of your most recent school report electronically with your attitude to learning, attendance, punctuality and predicted grades.
-You will then have a telephone interview to discuss your application and courses you would like to take at College.
+You will then have an interview to discuss your application and courses you would like to take at College.
 The process is very easy and we will give you any help you need.

 I have accepted my place at College.
 What happens next?

 We will communicate any relevant information and dates to you and your parent by email and copies of all communications are posted on our website here - https://www.bsfc.ac.uk/newstarters/keepintouch.
-If you are not receiving these, please email firstname.lastname@example.org to let us know and we will ensure your correct details are updated on our system.
-There are Preparation Packs for each subject for you to work through, including a Careers Pack from the tutor team who will also be running interactive online quizzes with a WhatsApp group running alongside so that you can start to meet new people.
-Stay tuned for details.
+If you are not receiving these, please email email@example.com to let us know and we will ensure your correct details are updated on our system.
+There are Preparation Packs for each subject for you to work through, including a Careers Pack from the tutor team.

 I have been accepted for Biology, Chemistry and Maths which have a higher grade entry requirement than some other subjects.
 If I don’t get the grades for those subjects, does that mean I can’t come to the College?